 - Duration: 7h 49m

-A benefit for traveling out of JFK is taking the LIRR or bus to the air train that stops at each terminal.
+A benefit for traveling out of JFK for me is taking the LIRR or bus to the air train that stops at each terminal.
 Virgin Atlantic is a partner with Delta and flies from JFK Terminal 4.
 Taking advantage of being a SkyMiles member, I was eligible to receive points for this flight.

 About an hour before landing we received a yogurt with granola, orange juice and a choice of coffee or tea for breakfast.
 I didn’t have any orange juice, but I did have the yogurt with some hot tea and it filled me up until I got picked up by my aunt and uncle at the airport.

-Virgin Atlantic Economy Class In-Flight Entertainment
+Overall Virgin Atlantic Economy Class Review